bparanj/crystal/programming/iac/docs/basics/securing-box.md

    - If you have sensitive data in Redis, consider enabling authentication and encrypting Redis traffic using SSL/TLS.

 5. Regular Updates and Patches:
-   - Keep your EC2 instance and all the installed software (including Caddy, Rack, PostgreSQL, and Redis) up to date with the latest security patches and updates.
+   - Keep your EC2 instance and all the installed software ( Caddy, Rack, PostgreSQL, and Redis) up to date with the latest security patches and updates.
    - Regularly monitor for any security vulnerabilities and apply necessary patches promptly.

 6. Access Management: